MobileTeleSystems/onetl/docs/connection/db_connection/greenplum/greenplum.rst

     To make distributed queries like ``JOIN`` **on Greenplum side**, you should create a temporary table, populate it with the data you need (using ``.execute`` method to call ``INSERT INTO ...
-AS SELECT ...``), and then read the data from this table using :obj:`onetl.db.db_reader.db_reader.DBReader`.
+AS SELECT ...``), and then read the data from this table using :obj:`DBReader <onetl.db.db_reader.db_reader.DBReader>`.

     In this case data will be read directly from segment nodes in a distributed way